wahula4/GiphyAPI/README.md

 # GiphyAPI

 Using the GIPHY API to make a dynamic web page that populates with gifs of your choice.
+The Gifs can be stopped and started by clicking.